 ij accepts several commands to control its use of JDBC.

 It recognizes a semicolon as the end of an ij or SQL command; it treats semicolons within SQL comments, strings, and delimited identifiers as part of those constructs, not as the end of the command.
-Semicolons are required at the end of an ij or SQL statement.
+A semicolon is required at the end of an ij or SQL statement.